 VTE occurs in the veins that carry blood to your heart.
 A deep vein thrombosis may occur if the flow of blood slows down in your body’s deep veins, if something damages the blood vessel lining, or if the makeup of the blood itself changes so that blood clots form more easily.
-A pulmonary embolism occurs when a deep vein clot breaks loose and travels to the lungs, blocking an artery in the lung.
+A pulmonary embolism (PE) refers to anfrom a deep vein blood clot that breaks loose and travels to the lungs, blocking an artery in the lung.
 Blood clots can develop in veins damaged by surgery or trauma, or a result of inflammation in response to an infection or injury.

 Learn more about how blood clots form.

 Blood clots form naturally at sites of injury to prevent bleeding.
 Damage to a vein causes certain factors in the blood to trigger the activity of thethrombin.
 Active thrombin then forms long protein strands that clump together with and red blood cells to form clots.

 Risk factors for VTE include a history of a previous VTE event; surgery; medical conditions such as cancer or spinal cord injury; pregnancy; paralysis or long periods of immobilization; specific; and certain circumstances related to age, race, and sex.
 In most cases of VTE, there is more than one risk factor involved.
 The more risk factors you have, the greater the chance you have of developing VTE.

 Read Life After for information about the risk of repeat VTE events.